 - Heartwater is endemic in much of Africa and is likely underreported.
 It is also present in the Caribbean, Madagascar and some islands in the Indian and Atlantic Ocean. - Heartwater is absent from approved countries. - A carrier state of E. ruminantium exists in domestic and wild ruminants and may last up to a year.
 African ruminants are likely to be the original reservoir of the disease. - E. ruminantium is transmitted to mammals from ticks of the genus Amblyomma.
-The organism can only persist where tick vectors are present.

-- Vertical transmission is possible from dam to calf, probably via ingestion of colostrum, and iatrogenic spread. - E. ruminantium is difficult, if not impossible, to eradicate once established in Amblyomma tick vectors, which themselves are unlikely to be eradicated. - Australia has Amblyomma spp. that may be capable vectors. - Heartwater is a disease of significant morbidity and economic consequence. - Ante-mortem diagnostic techniques for identifying the carrier state of heartwater are not reliable.
+The organism can only persist where tick vectors are present. - Vertical transmission is possible from dam to calf, probably via ingestion of colostrum, and iatrogenic spread. - E. ruminantium is difficult, if not impossible, to eradicate once established in Amblyomma tick vectors, which themselves are unlikely to be eradicated. - Australia has Amblyomma spp. that may be capable vectors. - Heartwater is a disease of significant morbidity and economic consequence. - Ante-mortem diagnostic techniques for identifying the carrier state of heartwater are not reliable.
 PCR may be used reliably to detect the organism in animals with clinical signs. - There is no reliable vaccine. - There is no evidence of transmission through germplasm. - General zoo import conditions require physical inspection of animals for ticks and acaracide treatments. - Zoo bovids are sourced from and maintained in facilities that have health monitoring programs, are under veterinary supervision, and have physical barriers against sources of ticks (woodlands, etc.).

-Accordingly, based on the preceding information specific risk management measures for heartwater are warranted.
+Based on the preceding information, disease specific risk management measures for heartwater are warranted for live zoo bovids.
+Disease specific risk management measures are not warranted for zoo bovidae semen.

-Australia's proposed biosecurity measures for heartwater for zoo bovids are:
+Australia's proposed biosecurity measures for heartwater for live zoo bovids are: